-Phase II of Policy Options for Connecting and Enabling the Next Billion(s) made use of the bottom-up, inclusive and multistakeholder-driven approach that defines the IGF and its intersessional processes.
+Phase II of Policy Options for Connecting and Enabling the Next Billion(s) made use of the bottom-up, participation of a diverse selection of stakeholders.
+All contributors' details are credited in the outcome document (see Appendix 1 for a list of contributions) as well as on the IGF's website, 6 where the submissions are also published in full (as far as possible).

-Its work was primarily driven by systematic rounds of online public consultations that facilitated the participation of a diverse selection of stakeholders in the work.
-All contributors' details are credited in the outcome document (see Appendix 1) and on the IGF's website3, where the submissions are also published in full.
+Its work was primarily driven by three rounds of online public consultations that facilitated the formed the basis of the activity's work was developed with the assistance of the multistakeholder community using the IGF's mailing lists and discussions during MAG online meetings.
+Ten (10)

-In Phase II's initial planning stage, the framework document (Appendix 2) that would form the basis of the activity's work was developed with the assistance of the multistakeholder community using the IGF's mailing lists and discussions during a MAG virtual call.
-Ten (10) substantive written contributions were received from individual and MAG stakeholders.
+In Phase II's initial planning stage (round one of input), the framework document (Appendix 2) that substantive written contributions were received from individual and MAG stakeholders.